 Interpersonal skills: Indicators include history of positive relationships with peers, professors, employers; demonstrated ability to interact effectively in a variety of contexts

-Interest in counseling specialty area (Clinical Mental Health, College Counseling, Couples and Family, School Counseling) needed to balance the program: Indicators include area of interest or experience or background in a needed specialty area.
+Interest in counseling specialty area (Clinical Mental Health and School Counseling) needed to balance the program: Indicators include area of interest or experience or background in a needed specialty area.

 NOTE: Meeting minimum requirements for program admission does not guarantee admission as applicants are selected on a competitive basis.
 Applicants who are otherwise qualified for admission may not be admitted based on program enrollment and limited resources.

 NOTE: Regarding Background Checks: All students must complete a background check prior to beginning Practicum.
 Please note that a criminal record may significantly impede success in practicum and internship site placements, matriculation toward graduation, and future job opportunities as a professional counselor.